What to Do When You First Arrive in New Zealand as an International Student

-There are only three forms of ID that you can use to prove your age in New Zealand: a New Zealand driver license, passport or the Hospitality New Zealand 18+ Card.
-To reduce the risk of losing your passport, apply for the Hospitality 18+ Card by filling out an application form at a Post Shop and provide the appropriate evidence and fee.
+There are only three forms of ID that you can use to prove your age in New Zealand: a New Zealand driver license, passport or the Kiwi Access Card.
+To reduce the risk of losing your passport, apply for the Kiwi Access Card, formerly the Hospitality 18+ Card, by filling out an application form at a Post Shop and provide the appropriate evidence and fee.
 Find out how to do all that in How to Get an ID Card in New Zealand.

 On the week leading up to the official start of the semester, or during the first week of the semester for some universities, there will be events around the university campus.
 This is a great opportunity to socialise and make new friends and the university so take every opportunity!

 Day 5 of Being an International Student in New Zealand

 Enrollment and Orientation

 When you received your acceptance for studying at a New Zealand university, you will have received details on your enrollment day and orientation day.
 These events usually span over two days and provide you with loads of information to help you settle into life as a student at your chosen university and life in New Zealand.
 Orientation days are compulsory for international students so make sure you attend.